Join us for our Fall Open House on Tuesday, October 22 from 5 to 7 p.m. Register today!

-The Villanova department of psychology has offered a Master of Science degree in general psychology since 1961.
+The Villanova Department of Psychological and Brain Sciences has offered a Master of Science degree in general psychology since 1961.
 This M.S. degree program is particularly well suited to provide a strong foundation for individuals seeking entry into Ph.D. programs in most subfields of psychology.
 In addition, the program services the needs of students unsure of their future professional goals, of individuals wanting a more gradual transition between undergraduate and Ph.D. level work, and for those seeking a terminal master's degree.

 While the program is not specifically designed to provide terminal training for mental health professionals, some of our graduates continue on to Ph.D. programs in clinical or counseling psychology.
 Others accept positions in the private sector as science writers, lab technicians, data analysts, marketing researchers, etc.